KeerthiPeruka/Data-Management-Project/README.md

   - collections

 ### 2. Running the Analysis Notebook
-Open and run each cell of the Jupyter Notebook linkedin_anyalsis.ipynb to observe the models and findings.
+Open and run each cell of the Jupyter Notebook linkedin_analysis.ipynb to observe the models and findings.

 ## Demo Video
 For a more in-depth understanding of the content in this project, the demo video can be found at: